What are Condoms?

 - Pinch the top of the condom to get rid of any air and with your other hand gently roll it down over the penis

-- After ejaculation (when he comes) hold the condom firmly at the rim and remove carefully to avoid spilling semen.
+- After ejaculation, hold the condom firmly at the rim and remove carefully to avoid spilling semen.
 There may still be semen on the penis so keep it away from the vagina

 - Only use a condom once

 Keeping condoms in your pocket or at the bottom of your bag for a long time might damage the condom.
-If the wrappers look damaged, then probably the condoms are too old, so throw them away and get new ones.
+If the wrappers look damaged, then probably the condoms are too old.
 Check the sell-by date.
 Out of date condoms are less effective.

 Make sure it’s got a BSI kitemark or CE mark on the wrapper.
 That means they’ve been machine-tested to a really high standard.